Nightmare Busters: Development and release

 Development on the SNES version was resumed in partnership with Gayraud and Alessandri, after Cobb came across with the mobile phone adaptation and was introduced to Gayraud by Thommerot.
 Cobb claims that there were no conflicts in order to release the title between Super Fighter Team and Nintendo, with whom they were in contact, as the company does not support nor grants developer licenses for their discontinued platforms but stated that manufacturing was the most expensive process due to high cost of components.
 Pre-orders for the game opened in 2012 but strong demand prompted Super Fighter Team to double the initial run to 600 copies, which sold out within two to three weeks and as a result, the company increased the number of copies to 1200.
 Gayraud died of a heart attack on April of that same year, prior to the game's launch.
 Nightmare Busters launched worldwide on December 23, 2013, becoming the first new game for the console in fourteen years since Frogger (1998) after being discontinued in North America, complete with packaging mimicking officially licensed SNES releases.
 In 2015, Super Fighter Team announced that the game would receive a reprint.
 A "collector's edition" limited to 150 copies was also produced by Past Game Rebirth.

 In 2021, a revival titled Nightmare Busters: Rebirth was announced to be in production by Aurora Game Studio with some of the original developers and planned to be published by Pix'n Love Games for consoles and PC.
-The revival will feature redone visuals and audio, hand-drawn animations, reworked level design and difficulty, and new modes.
+The revival will feature redone graphics and audio, hand-drawn animations, reworked level design and difficulty, and new modes.